An understanding of how personal data is used and shared is a key part of building people’s digital skills.

-With the Your Data, Your Rights project, Ci is exploring people’s attitudes and knowledge about their personal data including what GDPR will mean on a practical level in their everyday lives, and what people need to make informed, safe decisions about how their information is managed.
+Our Your Data, Your Rights project explores people’s attitudes towards their personal data and what knowledge and skills they need to make informed, safe decisions about how their data is managed.

-Stage 1 of the project was an online survey in partnership with MyLife Digital.
-The survey was designed with the input of MyLife Digital, other experts and local people and ran for three weeks in April 2018.
-We asked people what they thought about their personal data and how it’s used by the organisations that they share it with, as well as what they knew about their data rights and how to use them.
+We co-designed a survey with the Corsham community and subject matter experts in partnership with MyLife Digital as part of the Discovery stage for this programme.
+The survey asked people what they thought about their personal data and how it is used by the organisations that they share it with, as well as what they knew about their data rights and how to use them.